 The wine was bottled in July.
 Minerality, coffee bean, blackberry, spice and smoke notes open to a forward, medium bodied wine with sweet, bright, spicy red fruits.
 There is some dryness in the finish.

-From 95% Merlot and 5% Cabernet Franc, the wine reached 13% alcohol and represents 65% of the production.
+From 95% Merlot and 5% Cabernet Franc, the wine reached 13% ABV and represents 65% of the production.
 This deeply colored wine begins with fennel, stone, coffee and black cherry aromas and opens to a wine filled with sweet, round and fresh blackberries.
 91-93 Pts

 Continuing to flesh out, the wine is rich, concentrated and fresh, with depth of flavor, silky, dark plums and licorice galore.
 A few more years will make this even better!